Author: Ophelia Hollway

 The person must have had the blood sample taken from them within three hours after driving or being in control of a motor vehicle.
 If the sample was taken after more than three hours has elapsed between the sample being taken and driving or being in control of a motor vehicle, the offence will not apply.

-The blood sample must be taken ‘in accordance with 55, 55B, 55BA, 55E or 56 [of the Act’.1 This means that a person must only give a blood sample if they are unable to give a breath sample because of a physical disability or if the breathalysing instrument being used to measure the quantity of alcohol in their breath is faulty.2 The person taking the blood sample must be a registered medical professional or approved health professional.3“Did they take the sample within three hours of driving?”
+The blood sample must be taken ‘in accordance with 55, 55B, 55BA, 55E or 56 [of the Act’.1 This means that a person must only give a blood sample if they are unable to give a breath sample because of a physical disability or if the breathalysing instrument being used to measure the quantity of alcohol in their breath is faulty.2 The person taking the blood sample must be a registered medical professional or approved health professional.3

 The person must have been ‘driving’ or ‘in control of’ a vehicle.
 This will be the case when the person is in control of the vehicle’s movement.
 Examples of being in control of a vehicle’s movement include a person sitting in the driver’s seat of a car and causing the car to move using the accelerator and steering wheel; or a person propelling a motorcycle by applying the accelerator and steering using the handlebars and leaning.